worldline/kotlin-workshop-javazone2025/02-01-compose.md

 In the previous part, we didn't parse the response body and just processed it as a String.
 Let's parse the JSON response into data classes.
-Try to guess the data classes we need.
+Try to guess the data classes we need before looking at a solution below.

 ```kotlin
 @Serializable